Skip to Content

 Quick debugging — print spans to stderr with no infrastructure:

-zil run --trace-console
+zil serve --trace-console

 This uses OpenTelemetry’s ConsoleSpanExporter — every span is printed as it completes.

-zil web --docker --trace
+zil serve --docker --trace

 This starts a Grafana OTEL-LGTM container alongside your agent, providing: